codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Recursive search

 The `-r` flag enables recursive searching through directories and their subdirectories. `grep` should search for matches in each file it finds, and process the file line by line.
-Each matching line should be prefixed with the relative path to the file `<filename>:` (the filepath is relative to the directory passed to `grep` as input).
+Each matching line should be prefixed with the relative path to the file `<filename>:` (the filepath is relative to the search root directory specified).

 ## Tests